Housing Insight Report: June 2025

 Regional Insight

-London and North East highlight supply shortages, while Surrey reports fast lets for well-priced homes.
+Members in London and North East highlighted supply shortages whilst in agents Surrey were reporting fast lets for well-priced homes.

 Download the full report